- Project Contacts

 - Project Reporting

 Arkansas Economic Development Commission (AEDC; also known as Central Office)

-Staff includes Jennifer Fowler and Cathy Ma.
+Staff includes Jennifer Fowler, Cathy Ma, and Brittany Kincaid.
 The central EPSCoR office at AEDC is the primary awardee and will manage all project related communication with NSF.
 Any items that need to be discussed with the NSF program office need to go through AEDC.
 AEDC will also serve as a liaison between the SSC and Management Team/SAC.

 This is not a grant.
 This is a cooperative agreement and is performance-based.
 Per DART award Terms and Conditions, NSF reserves the right to phase-out, suspend or terminate this cooperative agreement at any time should progress be deemed unsatisfactory.
 Both the project as a whole and the performance of individuals are evaluated annually.